Berkeley Board Fellows

 - Time Commitment.
 Fellows commit to spending approximately eight hours/month on nonprofit board service.
 This includes time attending board meetings (usually in the evening) and completing a strategically significant project identified by the Board.

 - Board Project.
-As an example, a list of last year’s 2017 nonprofit applicants with their related projects can be found here.
+The list for this year’s applicants can be found here.
 Together with the participating BBF nonprofit organizations, selected Fellows will scope out a strategically significant business project typically drawing from finance, marketing, strategy, or governance.
 As one nonprofit partner quipped, “Do not check your business training at the door.
 Your educational and practical business skills are what are required to propel our mission-driven enterprise.”
 Project work is usually carried out through an identified Committee (on which the Fellow will serve).
 Completed project work is presented to the Board or Committee at the Fellow’s last meeting (usually in April or May) and archived with the Center.

 - Mentors.
 Fellows are integrated into host boards with the guidance of a board member who is the primary board resource for the duration of service (October – May).
 Mentors also field questions and provide feedback for Fellows on the required Board project work.

 - Kickoff.
-Fellows and Mentors meet to discuss and develop project and work plans and agree upon cadence, board and committee meeting dates, methods of communication, etc. Scheduled for October 10th, 2018.
+Fellows and Mentors meet to discuss and develop project and work plans and agree upon cadence, board and committee meeting dates, methods of communication, etc. Scheduled for October 1, 2018.

 - Finale.
-Wrap-up meeting on April 3, 2019 (date TBC) where Fellows share service experiences with each other and discuss future board service goals.
+Wrap-up meeting on April 10, 2019 where Fellows share service experiences with each other and discuss future board service goals.

 Fellows are also strongly encouraged to take the Nonprofit Boards: Governance and Leadership class offered both spring and fall semesters and to frequently check our resources page containing information useful to completion of board projects.

 - September 9 – Fellow applications are closed